dimazhuravlev/Music-Player/MusicPlayer/README.md

 The app follows a standard SwiftUI architecture where:
 1. `MusicApp.swift` serves as the entry point
 2. `Showcase.swift` is the main home screen
-3. `Player.swift` is presented when a track is selected
+3. `Player.swift` provides the swipe-based player experience
 4. All UI components in `Features/` are used across different screens